 As I can see how this might be a turn off, let’s focus on the ingredients at hand: chocolate, peanut butter, cereal and sugar.

 On a recent trip to Kohler, Wisconsin I stopped at The American Club coffee shop one morning and noticed something intriguing sitting in little paper bags among the bagels and danishes on the counter.
 Chai Chow, the bags read.

-Could it be the nostalgic comfort of classic southern puppy chow, mixed with exotic chai spices?
+Could it be the nostalgic comfort of a classic southern puppy chow recipe, mixed with exotic chai spices?
 Now this was something I had to try!

 Empty-bag-in-three-minutes kind of fabulous.